chad-miller-official/clutch-exercise/README.md

 This is an extremely barebones stock price web app written in:
 * Scala using the Play framework, for the server
-* React.js, for the client
+* React.js and Material-UI, for the client

 What you can do:
 * Add ticker symbols to a list